Semantic-Science/PROV-O_BFO_Mapping/README.md

 * Annotation properties are ignored for the sake of simplicity
 * No OWL reasoning is performed, as the mapping is preliminary and, therefore, speculative

+## TTL file
+Mapped classes/properties can be found by looking in the TTL source file (as BFO and the CCO are imported, not duplicated), or by querying, either with a lexical search or in SPARQL:

+* Base IRI for this project is the URL of this repo: ```https://github.com/Semantic-Science/PROV-O_BFO_Mapping``` (search for that for any new sub-classes and properties)
+* owl:equivalentClass annotation property on BFO/CCO classes
+* owl:equivalentProperty annotation property on BFO/CCO properties

 ## PROV-O Class Mapping

 ### PROV-O Core Class Mapping